simpx/simpy/docs/api_reference/index.rst

 =============

 The API reference provides detailed descriptions of SimPy's classes and functions.
-It should be helpful if you plan to extend Simpy with custom components.
+It should be helpful if you plan to extend SimPy with custom components.